Woroniusz/My_portfolio/README.md

 # My_portfolio
-This is an addition to my CV
+The purpose of this repository is to showcase my skills and nothing more and nothing less